+I’ve been pondering the end of summer lately.
 It’s getting cooler at night.
-In a week or so, I’ll have to get the blankets out to add to the bed.
-It’s that in-between time when it’s hot during the day and you’re still wearing shorts.
-But not for much longer.
+In a week or so, I’ll have to get the blankets out to put on the bed.

 We’ll be back to see you come spring and summer.

 There’s a black kitty, oh, about half grown, that comes to the patio now.
-Drives Charlie crazy.
-It meows at me.
+The sight of it drives Charlie crazy.